kanikaprabhakar/Online-Exam-App/README.md

 - `GET /exam-attempts/student/{email}` — List exam attempts for a specific student email

 ### Other Endpoints
-- `GET /api/student/exam-questions` — Get randomized questions for students (no answers)
-- `GET /api/admin/questions` — Get all questions (with answers) for admin
+`GET /api/admin/questions` — Get all questions (with answers) for admin
-- `GET /api/exam-questions` — Get questions for the current enabled exam

 ## Project Structure